 On the question of sunscreen for newborns, most recommendations from the relevant bodies recognise that, whilst it isn’t ideal, there are limited circumstances in which sunscreen can be applied.
 The Cancer Council Australia say that, as long as infants are kept out of the sun or well protected in different ways, then sunscreen need only be used occasionally on very small areas of their skin.
 Guidelines from the American Academy of Pediatrics also follow this line of thinking by saying that a minimal amount of sunscreen can be used on babies less than 6 months’ old on small areas such as the face or the backs of their hands, only if adequate clothing and shade are not available.

 Both Australian and American expert bodies agree that the best sun protection for babies under six months’ old is to mostly keep them out of the direct sunlight.
-This can be done by sticking to the shade and using physical barriers such as clothing, hats and sun protection covers, to protect their skin.
+This can be done by sticking to the shade and using physical barriers such as clothing, hats and baby sun covers, to protect their skin.

 “Physical protection such as shade, clothing and broad brimmed hats are the best sun protection methods for all children”